Conformal blocks and cohomology in genus 0: Lowest degree terms and logarithmic degrees along various strata

-\begin{lemma} The lowest degree and the lowest degree terms have the following properties: \begin{enumerate} \item The lowest coefficient $d_0$, and the corresponding polynomial $h_{d_0}\in K'[t_1,\dots,t_L]$ are independent of the choice of the initial variable $t_1$.
+\begin{lemma} The lowest degree and the lowest degree terms have the following properties: \begin{enumerate} \item The lowest degree $d_0$, and the corresponding polynomial $h_{d_0}\in K[t_1,\dots,t_L]$ are independent of the choice of the initial variable $t_1$.

 \item If $Q$ is symmetric in $t_1,t_2$, then so is $h_{d_0}$.